lobrylab/PitViper/README.md

 $ ./install_PitViper_env.sh
 ```

-`./install_PitViper_env.sh` first create a Conda environment call `pitviper_env` that should be visible as follow if you run:
+`./install_PitViper_env.sh` first create a Conda environment call `pitviper_env` that should be visible once installation is over, as follow if you run:

 ```bash
 $ conda env list